brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 2 bht.md

 2. "He does not merely say, that God has offered a reward to him who obeys his father and mother, but that such an offer is peculiar to this commandment."
 3. "Paul’s assertion still holds true, that no other commandment but that which enjoins the obedience due by children to their parents is distinguished by a promise."

+### Philip Schaff:
+1. "'Honor’ includes more than obedience; Luther: ‘serve, love and esteem.’"
+2. "‘Thy’ should be repeated with ‘mother,’ to give the force of the article which occurs twice: both parents standing on an equality with respect to the honor due them."
+3. "The first commandment with (lit, ‘in’) promise.
+First in order, the first one involving a promise."

 ### Archibald T. Robertson:
 1. "Which very" = "for such is."
 2. The first commandment with promise  (εντολη πρωτη εν επαγγελια).